natalieagus/50002/docs/Labs/lab2.md

 <img src="{{ site.baseurl }}//docs/Labs/images/lab2/2025-11-26-08-55-53.png"  class="center_seventy no-invert"/>

-There's also an Encoder (not a mux), which is a conceptual opposite of a decoder:
+There's also an Encoder (not a MUX), which is a conceptual opposite of a decoder:
 * A decoder takes a binary code and produces a one-hot output.
   * Example: 2-bit input, 4 outputs, exactly one output is 1.
 * An encoder takes (ideally) one-hot inputs and produces a binary code.